julianeon/julianeon/glitch_guide.md

 ## hot take machine

-In this 'magic 8 ball' style app, you ask a question and receive a 'yes' or 'no' answer.
+In this 'magic 8 ball' app, you ask a question and receive a 'yes' or 'no' answer.

 ![fortune teller 8 ball image](./glitch_hot_take.png)